kh4rg0sh/kh4rg0sh.github.io/content/blogs/Python Virtual Environments.md

 ```

 ### Finding Modules
-the above two paths play a very important role in python's package searching mechanism.
+the above two paths play a very important role in python's module searching mechanism.

 Usually all the libraries that you install are present in a directory called `site-packages` which is located inside `/lib/python3.12/site-packages`.
 The python interpreter by default searches for the packages inside this directory.